olme04/rsocket-kt/PROTOCOL.md

 The general format for a Resume frame is given below.

-RESUME frames MUST always use Stream ID 0 as they pertain to the connection.
+RESUME frame MUST always use Stream ID 0 as they pertain to the connection.

 ```
      0                   1                   2                   3